 Recruiters, on average, spend 6 seconds to scan your resume.
 Yes, you read it right!
 These 6 seconds will determine the odds of success of your job application.
-On average, a corporate job post pulls as many as 250 applicants.
+On the other hand, a corporate job post pulls as many as 250 applicants.
 If you have a strong intent to move your resume from “All Applicants” to the pile of “Candidate Under Consideration”, a knowledge of resume preparation is imperative.

 How to write a resume?

 Resume preparation is an art.
 Fortunately, it does not have a secret recipe.
-Resume preparation varies with individual needs, which depends on factors such as experience, skillset, career gap, transition into entirely a new career path and the role applying.
+Resume preparation varies with individual needs, which depends on multiple factors such as experience, skillset, career gap, transition into entirely a new career path and the role applying.

 There is nothing like one size fits all in resume preparation.
 The approach to writing a resume should take into account all these aspects.